rem1niscence/canopy/cmd/rpc/rpc.md

 - **maxNonSign**: `uint64` - the number of blocks a validator may not sign within a `nonSignWindow` before being slashed
 - **nonSignWindow**: `uint64` - the number of blocks the validator non-sign counter is reset
 - **maxCommittees**: `uint64` - the maximum count of committees a validator may be simultaneously staked for
-- **maxCommitteeSize**: `uint64` - the maximum count of validators simulatneously active in BFT for any 1 committee (sorted highest stake to lowest, above the limit is non-active and non-rewarded)
+- **maxCommitteeSize**: `uint64` - the maximum count of validators simultaneously active in BFT for any 1 committee (sorted highest stake to lowest, above the limit is non-active and non-rewarded)
 - **earlyWithdrawalPenalty**: `uint64` - the percent of the reward that is burned when it is directly withdrawaled instead of compounded to a validator's stake
 - **delegateUnstakingBlocks**: `uint64` - the number of blocks a delegate validator is 'unstaking' before it is unstaked and the bonded funds are returned
 - **minimumOrderSize**: `uint64` - the minimum `sell order amount` in micro denomination